top of page

 Ready to save your resume and send it off?
 Save it as “Jane Smith Resume” instead of “Resume.”
 It’s one less step the hiring manager has to take.

 Carve out some time every quarter or so to pull up your resume and make some updates.
 Have you taken on new responsibilities?
 Learned new skills?
 Add them in.
-When your resume is updated on a regular basis, you’re ready to pounce when an opportunity presents itself.
+When your resume is updated regularly, you’re ready to pounce when an opportunity presents itself.
 And, even if you’re not job searching, there are plenty of good reasons to keep this document in tip-top shape.

 Recent Posts